 Substance use has increased during the pandemic.
 According to the CDC in August of 2020, 13.3% of adult respondents to a survey started or increased use of substances including drugs and alcohol.

 This might all seem concerning but unrelated to students.
 The reality is substance use has increased for all age groups, including youth.
-Frequency of alcohol and cannabis use increased among teens in the first three weeks of lockdown in their communities.
-Teens and adolescents are scared by the unknown, looking for escape, and wanting something to make them feel good because socialization is no longer a big part of their lives.
+The frequency of alcohol and cannabis use increased among teens in the first three weeks of lockdown in their communities.
+Teens and adolescents are scared of the unknown, looking for escape, and want something to make them feel good because socialization is no longer a big part of their lives.

 Parents have the biggest impact in preventing substance use in children.
 The increased time at home due to the pandemic gives you a great opportunity to have an open dialogue with your children about alcohol and drug use and the dangers.

 Keep your conversations in the present tense because the future can seem a long way off to your child.
 Parents can begin talking to children about drugs as early as 3-5 years of age.
 Find tips on how to talk to your kids about substances, suicide, and their strengths at letstalk.care.